gerryw1389/gerryw1389.github.io/_pages/about.md

 classes: wide
 ---

-Hello, my name is Gerry and I currently work as a Senior Automation Engineer at an enterprise company in the DFW Area (TX).
-My current focus is on automation using enterprise software applications and workflows.
-This blog serves as a place to store and search my lessons learned over time.
+Hello, my name is Gerry and I currently work as a Cloud Systems Engineer at an enterprise company.
+My current focus is leveraging Infrastruce As Code (IaC) to deploy resources into Azure by utilizing multi-step Pipelines to accomplish this.
+In addition, I like to leverage any technologies for automation with powershell or python.
+This blog serves as a place to store and search my lessons learned over time, maybe you can find it helpful as well.

 ### My Interests Over Time:

-1. Automation Engineer (current):
+1. Cloud Systems Engineer (current):
+   - Daily tools used:
+     - Deploying of all Azure Services using Azure Devops/Github Actions + Terraform.
+Everything is done through IaC instead of Azure Portal.
+Challenge mode on!
+     - AKS deployment/management.
+Will post more on this in the future but for now just learning how to use [kubectl and k9s](https://automationadmin.com//2022/07/kubectl-k9s) for interacting with deployed clusters.
+Stay tuned.
+     - Powershell + Python scripting to be ran by Azure Automation/Logic Apps/Function Apps.
+This will never change as scripting is an [incredibly valuable skill](https://automationadmin.com/2020/02/importance-of-learning-scripting/) that can be used anywhere/anytime for automation.
+   - So instead of using the Azure portal to deploy serverless applications, I now mostly write them in Terraform and deploy with Azure Devops.
+   - In previous positions, I always [source controlled](https://automationadmin.com/tags/#versioncontrol) what I could so this is just the next logical step.

+1. Automation Engineer:
    - Azure, Github, Docker, Python, Ansible
    - I'm trying to be serverless as much as possible so I use Azure Functions and Azure Containers when possible
      - See my [Azure](https://automationadmin.com/categories/#azure) category and [cloud](https://automationadmin.com/tags/#cloud) tag for example.